moadabdou/train_reservation_system/backend/src/main/java/me/ensah/trainLink/seeds/README.md

 ## Overview

-The `DataInitializer` class is a comprehensive database seeder for the TrainLink application.
+The `DatabaseSeeder` class is a comprehensive database seeder for the TrainLink application.
 It automatically populates the database with realistic test data when the application starts.

 ## What Gets Seeded